sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 *An example in illustration thereof.*

-[143-145](# "What is called fistul in this problem is equivalent to four aṅgulas in measure.").
+143-145[^252].
 A king caused to be dropped an excellent carpet on the floor of (his) palace in the inner apartments of his zenana amidst the ladies of his harem.
 That (carpet) was (in shape) a regular circle.
 It was held (in hand) by those ladies.
 The fistfuls of both their arms made each (of them) acquire 15 (*daṇḍas* out of the total area of the carpet).
 How many are the ladies, and what is the diameter (of the circle) here?
 What are the sides of the square (if that same carpet be square in shape) ? and what thesides of the equilateral triangle (if it be equilaterally triangular in shape) ?Tell (me), Ofriend, the measures of the perpendicular sideand the base, in (case the carpet happens to be) a longish quadrilateral figure (in shape).

+[^252]: "What is called fistul in this problem is equivalent to four aṅgulas in measure."

 The rule for arriving at an equilaterally quadrilateral figure or at a longish qundrilateral figure when the numerical value of the area of the figure is known :-